-On World Telecommunication and Information Society Day, a specific theme is adopted relating to the main challenges which the changing telecommunication and information and communication technology (ICT) environment posses for both developed and developing countries.
+On World Telecommunication and Information Society Day, a specific theme is adopted relating to the main challenges which the changing telecommunication and information and communication technology (ICT) environment pose for both developed and developing countries.

-The theme for 2020 is “Connect 2030: ICTs for the Sustainable Development Goals (SDGs)“.
+The theme for 2021 is “Accelerating Digital Transformation in challenging times“.
 This theme highlights the ICT advances for the transition to smart and sustainable development.
 It will focus on specific ICT-enabled solutions and emerging trends for fostering economic, environmental, and social sustainability.